Discover All the Essential Information About Life Insurance With Bipolar Disorder in [2024] + YouTube Video

 The more your agent knows about the specifics of your condition, the better he will be able to help you apply and get approved with the best rates.

-A medical pre-screen analyzes what will happen if you apply and what will be the best insurance company for you to use.
+A simple medical assessment analyzes what will happen if you apply and what will be the best insurance company for you to use.
 This is no more than a 5 minute question and answer session between you and your agent (hopefully us).

 These questions will relate to your health history, height, and weight, along with a few other questions.